 Best Time - All Year Round

-Welcome the Three Capes Lodge Walk, a four day, 47km experience on the Tasman Peninsula located on the South-East corner of Tasmania.
+The Hike - Welcome the Three Capes Lodge Walk, a four day, 47km experience on the Tasman Peninsula located on the SE corner of Tasmania.
 One of Tasmania's Great Walks, this scenic hike provides a great opportunity to see this amazing part of the country.

 Hiking on the Tasman Peninsula can be experienced a few ways from the free day hikes starting at Fortescue Bay (or overnight staying at Wughalee Falls) to the four day public hut offering on the Three Capes to the full luxury Three Capes Lodge Walk.
 An opportunity came up to join my partners aunt and uncle on the Three Capes Lodge Walk through the Tasmanian Walking Company so these posts will be about that experience.
 While the accommodation options are slightly different, the track you walk on is still the same so if you are planning the Three Capes Track then you will see the same sections of the track.
 Our meeting point for the tour was the IXL building on the waterfront in Hobart where we met our guides for the trip (Lauren, Rohan and Giselle) and the other members of the travelling party.